 Climate change, improper agricultural practices and increased global trade are affecting the prevalence of organic toxins in crops and food.
 These toxins harm the health of farm animals and, as a result, threaten the businesses of livestock producers.

 These illnesses can affect the animals’ ability to produce milk, eggs or healthy meat, or to conceive offspring – and farmers are unable to sell unhealthy animals.
 In the worst-case scenario, mycotoxins can kill the animal.
-All this has a big financial impact for farmers, but it also raises the concern of human toxicity related to the consumption of contaminated animal products.
+All this has a big financial impact on farmers, but it also raises the concern of human toxicity related to the consumption of contaminated animal products.

 A bentonite product that supports the health of livestock and provides safe feed for farm animals

 Bentonite is the only material registered by the European Union to combat aflatoxins, due to its content of smectite minerals, like montmorillonite.
-Specifically, aflatoxins are adsorbed inside smectites while within the animal’s bowel and excreted through the feces.
+Specifically, aflatoxins are adsorbed inside smectites while within the animal’s bowel and excreted through the faeces.
 However, not all bentonites have the same aflatoxin adsorption capacity.

 For animal feed, Imerys transforms bentonite from its mine in Milos, Greece, one of the biggest bentonite mines in the world, into a feed ingredient.
 With different grades available, this optimum grade of bentonite with low heavy metals meets official requirements for feed additives.

 Mycotoxins and aflatoxins are a huge problem for agriculture, notably the growing of crops and farming of livestock.
-The public is growing increasingly concerned about the safety and quality of their food that comes from animals.
+The public is growing increasingly concerned about the safety and quality of the food that comes from animals.
 Farmers need an effective and reliable means of securing their animals’ health and, consequently, consumers’ health.
-From our mine in Greece, we have a consistent supply of a high-quality bentonite with the necessary properties to achieve best performance, both as an aflatoxin binder and as a technological additive in animal feed.
+From our mine in Greece, we have a consistent supply of high-quality bentonite with the necessary properties to achieve the best performance, both as an aflatoxin binder and as a technological additive in animal feed.